-Federal Family Violence Prevention and Services Act (FV) funds are awarded to Iowa by the U.S. Department of Health and Human Services, Office of Administration for Children and Families, Office of Community Services.
+Federal Family Violence Prevention and Services Act (FVPSA) funds are awarded to lowa by the U.S. Department of Health and Human Services, Office of Administration for Children and Families, Office of Community Services.
 The U.S. Congress appropriates the funds annually.
 Each state receives a formula grant based on the state's population.
-CVAD is allowed to keep 5% of the funds for administration, with the remaining 95% distributed to domestic abuse programs and victim-based shelters.
-70% of the funds must be allocated to family violence shelters.
-The State of Iowa is required to match 25% of the FV award.
+CVAD retains 10% of the funds for administration, with the remaining 90% distributed to domestic abuse organizations and victim-based shelters.
+Seventy percent of FVPSA funds must be allocated to family violence shelters.
+FVPSA requires recipients to provide a 25% match.

-Federal Sexual Abuse Services Program (SF) funds are awarded to lowa by the U.S. Department of Justice, Office on Violence Against Women.
+Federal Sexual Abuse Services Program (SASP) funds are awarded to Iowa by the U.S. Department of Justice, Office on Violence Against Women.
 The U.S. Congress appropriates the funds annually.
 Each state receives a base amount and additional funds based on a formula using the state's population.
-CVAD is allowed to use up to 10% of the funds for administration.
-CVAD uses 5%.
-The remaining 95% is distributed to non-profit sexual abuse programs.
-There is no match requirement for SF funds.
+CVAD retains 5% of the funds for administration.
+The remaining 95% is distributed to non-profit sexual abuse organizations.
+Recipients of SASP funds are not required to provide match.

-Federal STOP Violence Against Women Act (VW) funds are awarded to Iowa by the U.S. Department of Justice, Office on Violence Against Women.
+Federal STOP Violence Against Women Act (STOP) funds are awarded to Iowa by the U.S. Department of Justice, Office on Violence Against Women.
 The U.S. Congress appropriates the funds annually.
 Each state receives a base amount of \$600,000 and additional funds based on a formula using the state's population.
-CVAD is allowed to use up to 10% for administration.
-CVAD uses 5%.
-The remaining 95% is distributed to programs.
-Of the money directly granted to programs in Iowa, STOP requires the following allocation: 5% to the courts, 25% to law enforcement, 25% to prosecution, 30% to victim services and the remaining 15% can be used at the state administrating agency's discretion within the focus and purpose of the funds.
-The State of Iowa is required to match 33% of the VW award.
+CVAD retains 10% for administration.
+The remaining 90% is distributed to organizations as follows: 5% to courts, 25% to law enforcement, 25% to prosecution, 30% to victim services and 15% at the state administrating agency's discretion within the focus and purpose of the funds.
+STOP funds require recipients to provide a one-third match.

-Federal Victims of Crime Act Assistance (VA) funds are awarded to lowa by the U.S. Department of Justice, Office for Victims of Crime.
+Federal Victims of Crime Act Assistance (VOCA) funds are awarded to lowa by the U.S. Department of Justice, Office for Victims of Crime.
 The funds come from the federal Crime Victims Fund, which consists entirely of fines and penalties paid by convicted federal criminals and collected by U.S. Attorney's Offices.
 Each state receives a base amount of \$500,000, and additional funds based on a formula using the state's population.
-CVAD is allowed to keep 5% of the funds for administration, with the remaining 95% distributed to programs that provide direct services to crime victims.
-The State of Iowa is required to match 25% of the VA award.
+CVAD retains 5% of the funds for administration, with the remaining 95% distributed to victim services organizations.
+VOCA requires recipients to provide 25% match.